MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 ### Why are meeting insights not getting generated even if meeting is transcribed?

-Meeting insights are generated only if version of the Sales app in Microsoft Teams is 1.0.9 or higher.
+Meeting insights are generated only if version of the Sales agent in Microsoft Teams is 1.0.9 or higher.
 To check your app's version:

 1. Open Microsoft Teams and select **Sales** in the navigation bar on the left.

-1. In the Sales app, go to the **About** tab and check the version.
+1. In the Sales agent, go to the **About** tab and check the version.

-If the Sales app for Teams is installed by your administrator, you must contact your administrator to update the app to the latest version.
+If the Sales agent for Teams is installed by your administrator, you must contact your administrator to update the app to the latest version.

-If you've installed the Sales app for Teams by yourself, you can update it to the latest version by following the instructions [here](https://support.microsoft.com/office/update-an-app-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).
+If you've installed the Sales agent for Teams by yourself, you can update it to the latest version by following the instructions [here](https://support.microsoft.com/office/update-an-app-3d53d136-5c5d-4dfa-9602-01e6fdd8015b).

 ### How many hours of conversational intelligence are available with Sales agent?